 In some people with PVD, the vitreous doesn’t detach completely.
 Part of the vitreous remains stuck to the macula, at the center of the retina.
 The vitreous pulls and tugs on the macula, causing vitreomacular traction (VMT).
 This can damage the macula and cause vision loss if left untreated.

 What causes vitreomacular traction?

 VMT is usually caused by part of the vitreous remaining stuck to the macula during a posterior vitreous detachment.

-In healthy eyes, VMT is not common.
 People with certain eye diseases may be at a higher risk for VMT, including those with: